-Attorney General Josh Hawley has made fighting human trafficking and exploitation one of his office’s top priorities.
+Attorney General Eric Schmitt has made fighting human trafficking and exploitation one of his office’s top priorities.
 The AGO has launched a number of initiatives to take immediate action on this critical issue.

 Anti-Trafficking Enforcement Unit: The Attorney General created a new unit within the AGO that includes experienced prosecutors and investigators and that will focus exclusively on fighting human trafficking and exploitation.

-- New Regulations Against Human Trafficking: Attorney General Hawley has issued innovative new regulations, the first of their kind in the country, that would impose strict new criminal and civil penalties on human trafficking under Missouri’s consumer-protection laws.
+New Regulations Against Human Trafficking: The Attorney General's Office has issued innovative new regulations, the first of their kind in the country, that would impose strict new criminal and civil penalties on human trafficking under Missouri’s consumer-protection laws.

-- Human Trafficking Task Force: Attorney General Hawley has convened a permanent, standing task force that includes experienced leaders from law enforcement, not-for-profit organizations, and victims’ advocacy groups to help establish a unified statewide anti-trafficking effort and to coordinate new approaches in the fight against trafficking and exploitation in Missouri.
-Learn more about the Task Force’s members
+Human Trafficking Task Force: The Attorney General's Office has convened a permanent, standing task force that includes experienced leaders from law enforcement, not-for-profit organizations, and victims’ advocacy groups to help establish a unified statewide anti-trafficking effort and to coordinate new approaches in the fight against trafficking and exploitation in Missouri.